Professor Richard Berger

 - Berger, R., 2008.
 Are there anymore at home like you?
 Rewiring Superman.
 Journal of Adaptation in Film & Performance, 1, 87-101.

 - Berger, R., 2019.
 Deserted Parks and Empty Swings: absent children and hybridity in Scandi-horror.
 In: McCulloch, R. and Proctor, W., eds.
 The Scandinavian Invasion: The Nordic Noir Phenomenon and Beyond.
 Edinburgh: Edinburgh University Press.

 - Neag, A. and Berger, R., 2018.
-Always On, But Never There: Political Parody, the Carnivalesque and the Rise of the ‘Nectorate’.
-In: Ross, A. and Rivers, D., eds.
+Always on, but never there?
+Political parody, the carnivalesque and the rise of the "nectorate".
 Discourses of (De)Legitimization: Participatory Culture in Digital Contexts.
-Routledge.
+211-227.

 - Berger, R. and Woodfall, A., 2016.
 Remediated Pedagogies?
 The Secret Life of Six Year Olds.
 In: Readman, M., ed.
 Teaching and Learning on Screen: Mediated Pedagogies.
 London: Palgrave MacMillan.

 - Berger, R. and Jackson, D., 2015.
 Empowering the Learner, Liberating the Teacher?
 Collaborative Lectures Using New Technologies.
 Collaborative Learning in Media Education.
 California: Informing Science Press, 59-74.

 - Berger, R. and Readman, M, 2013.
 The Femininity and the Body: Spectacle and Signification.
 In: Bennett, P. and McDougall, J., eds.
 Barthes' Mythologies: Readings of Contemporary Media.
 London: Routledge, 75-79.